Respect/Test/README.md

-#Test - the Project
+# Test - the Project

 ## Introduction

 As the name suggests, this is where we make unit testing awesome.
-Often case we require specific platforms or sytems in place and our tasks are not completed in isolation.
-Frequently the pure task of writing Mocks, Monkey patching, polyfills and shims are more troublesome than the work they aim to test.
+Often case we require specific platforms or systems in place and our tasks are not completed in isolation.
+Frequently the pure task of writing Mocks, Monkey patching, poly fills and shims are more troublesome than the work they aim to test.

 To simplify our testing routines these tools came to be, now you